Date and time notation in Poland: Date

 and the current month can similarly be replaced by the abbreviation bm. (bieżący miesiąc; current month), in which case the year is omitted altogether.

 The Roman notation still prevails in private communication, except for date stamps where Arabic numerals are used (as in "Berlin, 9.05.1945").

 The authorities changed the order of the date stamps in 1979 to follow Polish industrial standard PN-90/N-01204 (Polskie Normy) similar to ISO 8601; 1981-12-13 has been the preferred format since then.

-The month name is written where enough space is provided for the date; the month is in genitive case (because of the meaning e.g., “first day of May”) and the ordinals are often incorrectly followed by a full stop to indicate they are ordinal;
+The month name is written where enough space is provided for the date; the month is in the genitive case (because of the meaning e.g., “first day of May”) and the ordinals are often incorrectly followed by a full stop to indicate they are ordinal;

 the date is often preceded by the abbreviation "dn." (dnia; day) and followed by the abbreviation "r." (rok year), as in "dn.
 1. maja 1997 r.".

 The month name can be abbreviated to three initial letters where an actual date stamping device is used, e.g., on letter envelopes.

 Poland adopted the ISO 8601 standard for date format in official, especially electronic, communication in 2002.
-For everyday usage and for less official papers, however, the traditional formats d.mm.[yy]yy or dd.mm.[yy]yy (i.e., 7.08.2008, 07.08.2008, 07.08.08) are very common in Poland because of speaking order: "day month year".
+For everyday usage and for less official papers, however, the traditional formats are d.mm.[yy]yy or dd.mm.[yy]yy (i.e., 7.08.2008, 07.08.2008, 07.08.08) are very common in Poland because of speaking order: "day month year".

 Monday is the first day of the week.

 Time

-A 12-hour clock is commonly used in speech when unambiguous, with the AM/PM distinction denoted by phrases rano ("in the morning"), po południu ("in the afternoon"), wieczorem ("in the evening"), w nocy ("at night"), and nad ranem ("before daybreak" or "in the wee hours") when needed; written communication uses 24-hour clock almost universally, including written forms of informal speech.
+A 12-hour clock is commonly used in speech when unambiguous (usually amongst people who live in or come from the Anglosphere), with the AM/PM distinction denoted by phrases rano ("in the morning"), po południu ("in the afternoon"), wieczorem ("in the evening"), w nocy ("at night"), and nad ranem ("before daybreak" or "in the wee hours") when needed; written communication uses 24-hour clock almost universally, including written forms of informal speech.
 24-hour times will often be read out in 12-hour form, so that the recipient of a text message "Let's meet at 15:00" could relay it as "she said to meet at three" to their companions.
 The written notation "AM" and "PM" is never used, not even to transcribe speech that used 12-hour times.
 Times that introduce ambiguity in 12-hour notation (12:00AM and 12:00PM) are sometimes avoided in speech and replaced by "noon" and "midnight", but in the absence of further clarification, 24-hour interpretation prevails, such that dwunasta ("twelve o'clock") refers to noon and midnight is expressed as dwunasta w nocy ("twelve o'clock at night") or similar.